kevinchangjk/birthdays/README.md

    - The system will then, on that many days beforehand, and every day afterwards, remind you in the terminal.

 2. Expanding to more events than birthdays.
 So then it would be able to store items such as holidays, anniversaries (for people who are always getting scolded for forgetting their anniversaries).

-## TODO

-1. Add your own birthdays to it